readium/architecture/proposals/004-publication-helpers-services.md

 ### Future Services?

 * `SearchService` to search through a publication's content.
-* `RightsService` to manage the rights consumption and loans.
+* `ContentProtectionService` to manage the DRM rights consumption.
 * `ThumbnailsService` to generate and cache thumbnails for each resource/page in an EPUB FXL or DiViNa.
-* `SynchronizedNarrationService` to convert SMIL resources to the W3C Synchronized Narration document.
 * `ReferenceService` to generate an index or glossary, or something akin to [Amazon X-Ray for Kindle](https://kdp.amazon.com/en_US/help/topic/G202187230).
 * `ReflowService` to generate a reflowable view of fixed resources such as EPUB FXL or PDF.
 * `UpdateService` to update a publication file from a remote server.